 Refrain from the use of any drugs, tobacco, and alcohol products at all sporting events.
 There is no smoking on the school property.

-Respect the team area by refraining from distracting the gymnasts’ during the contest.
+Refrain from distracting the gymnasts’ during the contest.

-Let players play, the coaches’ coach and the officials officiate.
+Let the players play, the coaches coach and the officials officiate.